 • Be sure to have a backup plan.
 In case you were identified as having COVID-19 yourself, or any other health condition that could stop you from safely providing caregiving help for the senior with dementia, it is crucial to have a strategy in place for who could help step in to fulfill your caregiving duties.
 A competent home care agency, such as CareFor, is the perfect choice, with professional caregivers who are knowledgeable in specialized Alzheimer’s care.

 Allow CareFor to help.
 Our professional dementia caregivers are fully trained and experienced in both adhering to proper protocol related to decreasing the risk for contracting coronavirus, as well as in the unique kind of care that’s most effective for people with dementia.
-Reach out to us online or at (512) 338-4533 for a consultation or to learn more about our caregivers Austin and the surrounding areas trust.
+Reach out to us online or at (512) 338-4533 for a consultation or to learn more about the elder care Austin, TX and the surrounding areas trust.